 Hyperparameters Optimization

-Keep in mind that network’s hyper-parameters are not optimized, and the specified parameters are not necessarily at their best.
+Keep in mind that the network’s hyper-parameters are not optimized, and the specified parameters are not necessarily at their best.
 There are two reasons for not optimizing hyper-parameters:

-1) Model overfitting: If hyper-parameters changed to the best values, it is expected that the model will get better results on the present data, but there is no guarantee that the extracted features by the model are significant and works well when used in new cases.
+1) Model overfitting: If hyper-parameters changed to the best values, it is expected that the model will get better results on the present data, but there is no guarantee that the extracted features by the model are significant and work well when used in new cases.
 In this case, the so-called model is over-fitted and will be a negative point for the model.

 2) Robustness: Optimal hyper-parameters give better results for the present data, but different drug similarities may be used in the future, or new data may be collected, and the present results may not be repeated.
 In this case, the model loses its robustness and will not be accepted in the pharmaceutical and pharmacological community.

-Evidence of reliability of the two-class model
+Reliability evidence of the two-class model

 Finally, we examine the results of the proposed model in the 10-fold CV from three views:

 1) Model Resolution: In a 10-fold CV, the model obtained AUC = 0.97, AUPR = 0.93 for degressive interactions, and AUC = 0.97, AUPR = 0.99 for enhancive interactions.
 These results indicate the high resolution and detection power of the selected model.
-The selected model resolution results are presented in Table 2 which identifies the type of degressive and enhancive interactions.
+The selected model resolution results are presented in Table 2 that identifies the type of degressive and enhancive interactions.